All Episodes

 So he's basically in the same position as Mitt Romney.

-Uh Newt, when Newt was sitting next to Nancy Pelosi on that sofa, he was basically arguing for the same big government punitive liberalism, uh drive what's left of the global economy off a cliff in order to possibly reduce uh global temperature by half a degree Celsius over the next quarter millennium.
+Newt, when Newt was sitting next to Nancy Pelosi on that sofa, he was basically arguing for the same big government punitive liberalism, drive what's left of the global economy off a cliff in order to possibly reduce global temperature by half a degree Celsius over the next quarter millennium.

 Exactly.

-And and practically speaking, Mark, I actually like that position because that might appeal to independence, but it's still not going to impact my energy bill or anything with policy.
+And practically speaking, Mark, I actually like that position because that might appeal to independence, but it's still not going to impact my energy bill or anything with policy.

-That's what Hudson's offering.
+That's what Huntsman's offering.

 Is a President Huntsman going to stand up to that?

-Uh I I don't know.
+I don't know.

-Probably not as much as I want him to, Mark, but as conservatives, we we have to deal with our candidates as they are.
+But as conservatives, we have to deal with our candidates as they are.

-In the words of Dom Don Rumsfield, you know, you go to war with the cadence you have, and I think Huntsman would deal with it as much as Mitt Romney would, and he'd certainly deal with it more than Barack Obama would in his next term, and that's really our other choice.
+In the words of Don Rumsfeld, you know, you go to war with the candidates you have, and I think Huntsman would deal with it as much as Mitt Romney would, and he'd certainly deal with it more than Barack Obama would in his next term.

 Okay, okay.